President and CEO

 Monica joined Public Campaign in August of 2007.
 Her role has transitioned over the years and she currently serves as the Special Projects Manager, handling various elements of development, communications, and administration.
-Monica attended Trinity College in Hartford, Connecticut and graduated with B.A. in Political Science with concentration in American Government and a minor in Women, Gender and Sexuality.
-She is currently pursuing a Master in Public Administration at The George Washington University's Trachtenberg School of Public Policy and Public Administration - where she concentrated in public and non-profit management.
+Monica is currently pursuing a Master of Public Administration at The George Washington University's Trachtenberg School of Public Policy and Public Administration - where she concentrated in public and non-profit management.
 Monica is also a graduate of Trinity College in Hartford, CT with a B.A. in Political Science.
-In her spare time Monica enjoys spending time with her gigantic kitten Sophie, is an avid fan of Boston sports teams and enjoys a good book.
+In her spare time Monica enjoys spending time with her gigantic kitten Sophie, is an avid fan of Boston sports teams, and enjoys a good book.